David Smythe, Lord Methven: Life

 The son of David Smythe of Methven (d.1764), and Mary Graham, daughter of James Graham of Braco, he was born at the family home of Methven Castle on 17 January 1746.

 Having studied for the law, he was admitted advocate on 4 August 1769.
 From 1786 to 1793 he served as Sheriff Depute of Perthshire.
 In 1788 he was elected a Fellow of the Royal Society of Edinburgh.

 His proposers were Robert Arbuthnot, Dugald Stewart and Alexander Fraser Tytler.

 Smythe was raised to the bench, in succession to Francis Garden of Gardenstone, on 15 November 1793, taking the title of Lord Methven.
 He was appointed a commissioner of justiciary on the death of Lord Abercromby, 11 March 1796, resigning the post in 1804.
 In 1797 he was living at 15 St Andrew Square.

-He died at his house at 28 St Andrew Square in Edinburgh on 30 January 1806.
+He was taken ill suddenly while walking and died half an hour later at his house at 28 St Andrew Square in Edinburgh on 30 January 1806.
 He is buried in Canongate Kirkyard on the Royal Mile with his second wife.
 The grave lies within the eastern extension, close to the church.